CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/classification.rst

 Next, we instantiate various classes to help us run the sample.
 These classes are:

 1. ``PreprocessorCvcuda`` : A CVCUDA based pre-processing pipeline for classification.
-2. ``ImageBatchDecoderPyTorch`` : A PyTorch based image decoder to read the images.
+2. ``ImageBatchDecoder`` : A nvImageCodec based image decoder to read the images.
-3. ``VideoBatchDecoderVPF`` : A VPF based video decoder to read the video.
+3. ``VideoBatchDecoder`` : A PyNvVideoCodec based video decoder to read the video.
 4. ``PostprocessorCvcuda`` : A post-processing pipeline for classification.
 5. ``classificationPyTorch`` : A PyTorch based classification model to execute inference.
 6. ``classificationTensorRT`` : A TensorRT based classification model to execute inference.